Court Supervision

 ATTN: COMMERCIAL DRIVER’S LICENSE HOLDERS – The supervision information discussed on this page does NOT apply to you, whether you were driving a commercial motor vehicle at the time that you were cited or not.
 If you hold a commercial driver’s license (CDL) then you will not benefit from receiving court supervision.
 You are urged to consult with a private attorney to determine the best course of action for your particular situation.

-If you are 21 years of age or older, or are a driver licensed outside of the State of Illinois and are requesting supervision, fill out the form here and mail it to our office.
+If you are 21 years of age or older or are a driver licensed outside of the State of Illinois and are requesting supervision, fill out the Traffic Supervision form and mail it to our office.

-If you are under 21 years of age, are an Illinois licensed driver, and are requesting court supervision then read The Graduated Driver’s Program below.
+If you are under 21 years of age, are an Illinois licensed driver, and are requesting court supervision, read The Graduated Driver’s Program below.

 Victim Services